 The Alta Washburn Building is the focal point for much of student life.
 The east and west wings of the two-story building serve as dormitories.
 The Theodore Gannon Dormitory also houses an additional 56 students and contains a student lounge.
 Each room has its own bath facilities with central heating and air conditioning.
-The Roger Cree Student Union contains a recently remodeled and equipped student lounge with recreational equipment that serves both on and off-campus students.
+The Roger Cree Student Union is currently being remodeled into The Roger Cree Fitness Center, providing students with access to exercise and fitness equipment for the SAGU AIC community serving both on and off campus students.
 The office of the Vice President of Student Development is also located there.